2025

 In: Interaction Design and Children, pp. 37–49, Association for Computing Machinery, Braga, Portugal, 2022, ISBN: 9781450391979.

-Abstract | Links | BibTeX | Tags: Child-Computer Interaction, Co-design with Children, Methodology, No child alone, Research Methods
+Abstract | Links | BibTeX | Tags: Child-Computer Interaction, Co-design with Children, Methodology, no child alone, Research Methods

 @inproceedings{10.1145/3501712.3529722,